email@example.com 617.345.5322 x180

 email@example.com 617.345.5322 x290

-Katie Tosh joined Boston After School & Beyond in August 2014 as the Director of Measurement & Outreach.
-She manages evaluation activities across BASB’s portfolio of summer and school-year initiatives that involve over 100 community partners collectively serving approximately 10,000 youth.
-Her responsibilities include collecting, analyzing, and reporting on data at the system, program, and youth levels – including school district data – to inform continuous program quality improvement, as well as maintaining data storage and reporting systems.
-Prior to this she worked on increasing access to and evaluating the impact of federal child nutrition programs for Share Our Strength in New Orleans and was also a research associate for the Goldring Center for Culinary Medicine in New Orleans.
-She is published in the journal Diabetes Research and Clinical Practice, holds a Masters in Public Health from Tulane University, and obtained her bachelor’s degree from The University of North Carolina at Chapel Hill.
+Katie Tosh joined Boston After School & Beyond in August 2014.
+She collaborates with BASB coworkers on year-round initiative strategy development and is creating internal systems and policies for data tracking, data privacy, and information security.
+She is also leading revisions of the ACT Framework and BASB’s suite of measurement tools.
+Prior to joining BASB she worked on increasing access to and evaluating the impact of federal child nutrition programs for Share Our Strength in New Orleans and was also a research associate for the Goldring Center for Culinary Medicine in New Orleans.
+She is published in the journal Diabetes Research and Clinical Practice, has a certificate in Nonprofit Management and Leadership from Tufts University, a Masters in Public Health from Tulane University, and obtained her bachelor’s degree from The University of North Carolina at Chapel Hill.